tatusamel/255-assignment-1/README.md

 # Data Mining Assignments - Fall 2024 (CMPE-255)

+Student Name: Serhat Gundem
+Student Number: 018183828

-This repository contains all the deliverables for my Data Mining course (CMPE-255) in Fall 2024.
-The assignments involve using Python, Colabs, AI pair programming tools (GitHub Copilot), and AutoML platforms like Akkio or JADBio.
+This repository contains all the deliverables for the 1st assignment of Data Mining course (CMPE-255).

 ## Table of Contents